Frequently Asked Questions

 Yes, although generally PIs will not be awarded more than one CRC grant during an academic year (August - July).
 If a PI is awarded more than one CRC grant in an academic year, they may be asked to choose which grant they would like to receive.
 However, there are exceptions in the following cases:

-2. Eligible applicants who have received awards from other CRC programs during this academic year remain eligible to request funding for the Equipment and Infrastructure Enhancement Grant (EIEG) program.
+2. Eligible applicants who have received awards from other CRC programs during this academic year remain eligible to request funding for the Equipment + Infrastructure Enhancement Grant (EIEG) program.

 PLEASE NOTE: With the exception of the EIEG program, only one application from a PI or Co-PI may be submitted to any given CRC program per competition round.
 If a faculty member submits a proposal as a PI, they cannot be listed as a Co-PI on another proposal within the same round of competition.
 Faculty members included as a Co-PI on an EIEG proposal may be included on one other EIEG proposal per competition round.